tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 **Thread interference** can be solved by atomic access (common using exclusive locks). **Memory consistency errors** can be solved by establishing a happens-before relationship (that between reads and writes the same variable).

 We can simply use `synchronized` to solve the two thread-safe problems.
 But for **high concurrency** and thread-safe, we should use as few locks as possible, even have no locks.
-So we consider using a combination of reentrant locks, immutable objects, volatile objects, and atomic variables to solve the two thread-safe problems.
+So we consider using a combination of explicit locks (reentrant locks), immutable objects, volatile variables, and atomic variables to solve the two thread-safe problems.

 Locks may cause **liveness** problems: deadlock, starvation, and livelock. we can follow some coding principles to avoid these problems happens.